viam-modules/data-replay-camera/README.md

 ### Attributes

-The following attributes are available for `mcvella:camera:data-replay` model:
+The following attributes are available for `viam-modules:camera:data-replay` model:

 | Name | Type | Inclusion | Description |
 | ---- | ---- | --------- | ----------- |